Char7otte/grandma-s-ashes/Practical03/PartA_Lab.md

 **Using SQL Server Configuration Manager:**

 - Open **SQL Server Configuration Manager**.
 You can find it in your Windows Start menu or by searching for it.
+  - If you cannot find it, type `SQLServerManager16.msc` (for SQL Server 2022) in the Start Page to open **SQL Server Configuration Manager**.
 - In the left pane, expand **SQL Server Network Configuration** and then your server instance name (usually "SQLEXPRESS").
 - In the right pane, right-click on **Protocols for SQLEXPRESS** and select **Properties**.
 - Under the **Protocol** tab, locate the **TCP/IP** entry.